alexleboucher/docker-express-postgres-boilerplate/README.md

 The `Passport` configuration and functions are located in `src/config/passport.ts`.

 The `serializeUser` defines what data are saved in request session, generally we save the user id.
 The `deserializeUser` allows to get the whole user object and assign it in `req.user`.
 So, you can easily get the authenticated user with `req.user`.
+You don't need to explicitly call `deserializeUser` before calling `req.user`.

 You can find the Passport docs [here](https://www.passportjs.org/).